mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/call-flow.md

 ## Live Conversation

-In some scenarios, for example, [Private Voice Communication](/use-cases/private-voice-communication) use case, it’s required to connect two or more participants to establish a live conversation.
+In some scenarios, for example, a [Private Voice Communication](/use-cases/private-voice-communication) use case, it’s required to connect two or more participants to establish a live conversation.
 Each call, inbound or outbound, is automatically added to the new conversation behind the scenes.
-To connect it to another call with NCCO, the application can either
+To connect it to another call with an NCCO, the application can either

-* create a new outbound call with [`connect`](/voice/voice-api/ncco-reference#connect) action - it will be automatically joined to the same conversation;
+* create a new outbound call with the [`connect`](/voice/voice-api/ncco-reference#connect) action - it will be automatically joined to the same conversation;

-* move the call to existing (or new) named conversation with [`conversation`](/voice/voice-api/ncco-reference#conversation) action.
+* move the call to an existing (or new) named conversation with the [`conversation`](/voice/voice-api/ncco-reference#conversation) action.

-During the conversation, the call is naturally no longer following a sequence of actions - it’s a live interaction between two or more members.
-To control the call during the conversation, for example, mute/unmute the member, the application should use [REST API](/voice/voice-api/api-reference).
+During the conversation, the call is no longer following a sequence of actions, it is now a live interaction between two or more members.
+To control the call during the conversation, for example, to mute/unmute a member, the application should use the [REST API](/voice/voice-api/api-reference).

 ```sequence_diagram
 participant U1 as User 1